K136 Kooryong: History

 Firing Exercise Multiple Rocket Launcher, Republic of Korea Army 8th Corps.

-The K136 Kooryong 36 extended multiple rocket launcher (MRL) began research and development in 1973 at the Agency for Defense Development (ADD) as a means of responding to the BM-21 122 mm multiple rocket launcher possessed by North Korea, and was performance tested in 1978, and the K136 was deployed in 1981.
+The development of the K136 Kooryong multiple rocket launcher (MRL) began in 1973 at the Agency for Defense Development (ADD) as a means of responding to the BM-21 122 mm multiple rocket launcher possessed by North Korea, and was performance tested in 1978, and the K136 was deployed in 1981.
 Later, the improved K136A1, which added a stainless steel launch tube and hydraulic system, was deployed to the South Korean Army from 1987 to 1991, and the K33 and K38 rockets with ranges of 36 km and 30 km were developed in 1988.
 Called Kooryong, the weapons system was designed, tested, and manufactured in Korea for field artillery and artillery.
 Daewoo Heavy Industries is in charge of production and the rocket was developed by Hanwha.

 Possible transfer to the Philippine Army

 The Philippine Army has negotiated with the South Korean government for the transfer of its MLRS launchers for the newly activated MLRS Battalions of the Army Artillery Regiment.
 Three batteries of K136 Kooryong MLRS from South Korea were expected to be delivered in 2020.
 Delivery of the units has been delayed several times.